tensorflow/docs/site/en/api_docs/python/tf/compat/v2/distribute/experimental/CentralStorageStrategy.md

 Returns the list of all local per-replica values contained in `value`.

-Note: This only returns values on the workers initiated by this client.
-When using a `Strategy` like
-<a href="../../../../../tf/distribute/experimental/MultiWorkerMirroredStrategy"><code>tf.distribute.experimental.MultiWorkerMirroredStrategy</code></a>, each worker
-will be its own client, and this function will only return values computed on that worker.
+In `CentralStorageStrategy` there is a single worker so the value returned will be all the values on that worker.

 #### Args: